BlueCross BlueShield of Tennessee Medical Policy Manual

 IV.
 CRITERIA FOR INITIAL APPROVAL

-Authorization of 1 month may be granted for treatment of generalized pustular psoriasis flares in adult members when all of the following criteria are met:
+Authorization of 1 month may be granted for treatment of generalized pustular psoriasis flares in members 12 years of age or older when all of the following criteria are met:

-B. Member is presenting with primary, sterile, macroscopically visible pustules on non-acral skin (excluding cases where pustulation is restricted to psoriatic plaques).
+2. Member is presenting with primary, sterile, macroscopically visible pustules (new or worsening) on non-acral skin (excluding cases where pustulation is restricted to psoriatic plaques).

 V. CONTINUATION OF THERAPY

-All adult members (including new members) requesting authorization for continuation of therapy must meet all initial authorization criteria.
+All members 12 years of age or older (including new members) requesting authorization for continuation of therapy must meet all initial authorization criteria.

 VI.
 OTHER

-Member cannot use the requested medication concomitantly with any other biologic drug or targeted synthetic drug.
+Member cannot use the requested medication concomitantly with any other biologic drug or targeted synthetic drug for the same indication.

 APPLICABLE TENNESSEE STATE MANDATE REQUIREMENTS